HaiShaw/cs255-project1/README.txt

         Solution: As a temporary solution, we just prompt user with more made sense messages, so they can click 'Cancel' instead of 'OK' to bail out the inconsistency in case of session timeout :)

+    -   For return users, at beginning code will prompt for password confirmation.
+IF it does not pass verfication, code will keep prompt w/o bail out.
+We believe a more secure way of doing this, is only prompt for a number of times, IF still fail, then go ahead erase all the user related stuff from localStorage and sessionStorage, so user will start over again.
+This is good in practice, but we did NOT implement this due to time constraint and main focus:)

     -   User should never manually add a group key (www.facebook.com/settings) with a string value at their free choice.
         The use case for a user to add a group key through "Add Key" button is when he/she needs to roll-in an exact key from group peer (symmetric key),  this key should be given by peer through outbound channel (mail, phone, paper).